DrkWithT/Toy_Site_Project_1/docs/README.md

   - Guests and Users: Homepage, Signup, Login
   - Users Only: Logout confirmation page, User page (with links to user utility pages), and a dynamic poem viewing page.
 Each dynamic poem listing has 5 random poems.
 User utility pages will be for managing their poems by (re)posting, reading, or deleting.

-### Server-Side PHP:
+### Server-Side PHP: (Page Briefs)
+ 1. The `util.php` script contains common constants and helper functions used across the other dynamic PHP pages.
+ 2. The `htmlgen.php` script contains helper functions to generate dynamic html to echo in `works.php` and `poempanel.php`.
+ 3. The `login.php`, `logout.php`, `register.php` pages all do user sign in, sign out, and sign up with _cookie vs. database_ based authentication.
+See the code for more details.
+ 4. The `user.php` page is a page only visible to logged in users for now.
+This special page is the landing page for any site member, and it loads username and profile info from a database connection.
+ 5. The `poempanel.php` page contains a special, multi-mode form for creating, updating, or deleting a poem for the logged in user.
+ 6. The `works.php` page contains AJAX to dynamically load or query poems by their specific ID or range of ID numbers.
+ 7. Other:
-  - To be specified.
-I need to learn PHP first.
-I do know that they will likely interface with an SQL / SQLite3 database on my computer.
+  - The PHP will likely interface with the mySQL Server on my computer.
 Also, the site will be tested on `localhost` for demos.
   - **DONE**: Refactor PHP pages as postbacks!
     - Postbacks are PHP pages that handle their own POST requests with hidden PHP.
-  - **TODO**: more picture decor with _alt_ text!
+  - **WIP**: Add jQuery and vanilla client JS.